obmarg/ex_unit_fixtures/README.md

       # Test
     end

 In the sample above, we have 2 fixtures: one which creates the database and another which inserts a model into that database.
 The test function depends on `my_model` which depends on the database.
 ExUnitFixtures knows this, and takes care of setting up the database and passing it in to `my_model`.

+If you need to do some teardown work for a fixture you can use the ExUnit `on_exit` function:

+    deffixture database do
+      # Setup the database
+      on_exit fn ->
+        # Tear down the database
+      end
+    end

 ## Installation